 Inuit are the Aboriginal people of Arctic Canada.
 According to the 2011 National Household Survey, 43,425 Inuit live in 53 communities in: Nunatsiavut (Labrador); Nunavik (Quebec); Nunavut; and the Inuvialuit Settlement Region of the Northwest Territories.
 Each of these four Inuit groups have settled land claims.
 These Inuit regions cover one-third of Canada's land mass.

 The word "Inuit" means "the people" in the Inuit language called, Inuktitut and is the term by which Inuit refer to themselves.
-The term "Eskimo," applied to Inuit by European explorers, is no longer used in Canada.

 The Canadian constitution recognizes three groups of Aboriginal people: Indians, Métis and Inuit.
 These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.

 In support of its vision and mandate, Aboriginal Affairs and Northern Development Canada (AANDC) is responsible for: